-One panelist expressed the view that, while the situation is not critical, some free speech violations raise concerns.
-Another panelist named moral pressure, shaming, and hate speech towards journalists as some of the most serious abuses.
+Romanenko expressed the view that, while the situation is not critical, some free speech violations raise concerns.
+Sydorenko named moral pressure, shaming, and hate speech towards journalists as some of the most serious abuses.

-One Journalist, for example, experienced extreme bullying following several of her reports in 2020.
-Her investigations included the panic sparked in Novi Sandzhary when passengers from China were placed in COVID-19 quarantine isolation, the influence of Russian-managed Telegram-channels on Ukraine's parliament, and illegal online casinos.
-She experienced verbal and written attacks to discredit her, and threats of lawsuits and death on social media and by SMS.
+Journalist Lyubov Velychko, for example, experienced extreme bullying following several of her reports in 2020.
+Her investigations included the panic sparked in Novi Sandzhary when passengers from China were placed in COVID-19 quarantine isolation, the influence of Russianmanaged Telegram-channels on Ukraine's parliament, and illegal online casinos.
+Velychko experienced verbal and written attacks to discredit her, and threats of lawsuits and death on social media and by SMS.
 She complained to police, who refused to open a case at first.
 After a court ordered police to open a case, they failed to launch an investigation.
-Courts are now deliberating over a casino owner's lawsuit, claiming UAH 1 million (\$36,140) in moral damages.
+Courts are now deliberating over a casino owner's lawsuit against Velychko and Mind.ua, claiming UAH 1 million (\$36,140) in moral damages.

-A panelist recalled that social-media bullying pushed a media member to leave Ukraine, although the story that caused it violated professional standards.
-The story accused reputable factchecking group StopFake has links with far-right extremists.
-On August 8, an investigative reporter found a hole in the ceiling of their apartment.
-They said they believed it was preparation for the planting of a bug.
+Zakusylo recalled that socialmedia bullying pushed Zaborona founder Katerina Sergatskova to leave Ukraine, although the story that caused it violated professional standards.
+The story accused reputable fact-checking group StopFake has links with farright extremists.

+On August 8, Mykhailo Tkach, an investigative reporter with Skhemy, found a hole in the ceiling of his apartment.
+He said he believed it was preparation for the planting of a bug.
+Earlier, he had received warnings that his investigative activities had irritated top officials.
+On August 17, unknown attackers set fire to a car owned by Borys Mazur, a Skhemy film crew driver, in a Kyiv suburb.

-- 6 People have rights to create, share, and consume information. - 6 People have adequate access to channels of information. - There are appropriate channels for government information. - 6 There are diverse channels for information flow. - 6 Information channels are independent.
+- People have rights to create, share, and consume information. - People have adequate access to channels of information. - There are appropriate channels for government information. - There are diverse channels for information flow. - Information channels are independent.